 Playground canopy buildings can be made from a wide variety of building materials.

-Unlike permanent brick-and-mortar playground shelters, fabric structures also offer more versatility of use since they can be moved, expanded, or used for entirely different applications due to their portability.
+Unlike permanent brick-and-mortar playground shelters, fabric structures also offer more versatility of use.
+They can be moved, expanded, or used for entirely different applications due to their portability.

 Playground Canopy Applications

-The ideal type or style of playground shelter often depends on the school, its location, and specific needs for their covered play area canopy.
+The ideal type or style of playground shelter often depends on the school, location, and specific needs of the area.

-In warm climates, a simple open-air playground canopy may not be sufficient, and a fully-enclosed play area that can be kept cool with air conditioning and other systems may be more appropriate.
-In places with colder or more temperamental weather, a more enclosed canopy, or one customized with added side panels, would be more appropriate for allowing children to enjoy recess regardless of the rain or wind.
+In warm climates, a simple open-air playground canopy may not be sufficient.
+A fully-enclosed play area can be kept cool with air conditioning and other systems may be more appropriate.
+In places with colder or temperamental weather, an enclosed canopy, or one customized with added side panels, would be appropriate.
+This allows children to enjoy recess regardless of the rain or wind.

-WeatherPort building specialists can also help design indoor play areas and other fully-enclosed buildings with a wide range of customizations to accommodate HVAC systems and other necessary facility systems.
+WeatherPort building specialists can also help with thefabric structure design for indoor play areas and other fully-enclosed buildings.
+Options include a wide range of customizations to accommodate HVAC systems and other necessary facility systems.